cyin100/HumanBenchmarkBot/README.md

 ## Instructions
 1. Install Python 3.6 or higher
-2. pip install pynput
+2. `pip install pynput`
-3. pip install selenium
+3. `pip install selenium`
-4. pip install pillow
+4. `pip install pillow`
-5. python FILENAME.py (FILENAME being the test you'd like to perform)
+5. `python FILENAME.py` (`FILENAME` being the test you'd like to perform)
-6. speed
+6. Enjoy!

 ## Additional Notes
-Aim Trainer - requires manual click to start, wait 3-5s for best results
+Aim Trainer - requires manual click to start, wait about 3s for best results
 Sequence Memory & Visual Memory - requires 1920 x 1080 fullscreen and mouse control
-Misc. - for all tests marked as endless, variable DESIRED_SCORE can be changed
+Misc. - for all tests marked as endless, variable DESIRED_SCORE in respective file can be changed